 | SEO | — | ✓ |

-Choose SwiftShip if you prioritize Onboarding and In-app purchases.
-Choose Next Starter AI if Payments and Auth are more important to your project.
+Choose SwiftShip if you prioritize In-app purchases and Onboarding.
+Choose Next Starter AI if AI and Auth are more important to your project.

 SwiftShip costs $129 and includes 2 features.
 Next Starter AI costs $169 and includes 6 features.
-SwiftShip uniquely offers Onboarding, In-app purchases.
-Next Starter AI uniquely offers Payments, Auth, SEO.
+SwiftShip uniquely offers In-app purchases, Onboarding.
+Next Starter AI uniquely offers AI, Auth, Database.

 SwiftShip is cheaper at $129, which is $40 less than Next Starter AI ($169).